 Foreign embassies and consulates in Australia

-Inclusion of a name in the Diplomatic List [PDF] and the list of representatives of international organisations does not of itself imply that the person listed is entitled to any particular privileges or immunities under the relevant Conventions.
+Inclusion of a name in the Diplomatic List and the list of representatives of international organisations does not of itself imply that the person listed is entitled to any particular privileges or immunities under the relevant Conventions.
 Some listed persons may, for example, be affected by Article 37 or Article 38 of the Vienna Convention on Diplomatic Relations.

-Inclusion of a name in the Consular List does not itself denote that the person is entitled to any particular privileges or immunities under the Vienna Convention on Consular Relations.
+Inclusion of a name in the Consular List does not itself imply that the person is entitled to any particular privileges or immunities under the Vienna Convention on Consular Relations.
 Some listed persons may, for example, be affected by Article 71 of the Convention.

 DFAT uses a number of social media services to complement its traditional public outreach activities.
 These services include Twitter, YouTube, Facebook and social bookmarking and sharing buttons on DFAT’s websites.
 The number and nature of social media services used by DFAT will change over time.
 The following disclaimer applies to all social media services in use by DFAT at any given time, regardless of whether they are listed on this page.

-Any content, views, opinions and/or responses to questions uploaded, expressed or submitted by the creators, sponsors, advertisers or users of social media services utilised by DFAT, other than the content provided by DFAT, are solely the views, opinions and responsibility of the person submitting them and do not necessarily reflect the opinions of DFAT.
-DFAT is not responsible for content that third parties publish, post, upload, distribute, disseminate or otherwise transmit via social media services.
+Any content, views, opinions and/or responses to questions or views uploaded, expressed or submitted by the creators, sponsors, advertisers or users of social media services utilised by DFAT, other than the content provided by DFAT, are solely the views, opinions and responsibility of the person submitting them and do not necessarily reflect the opinions of DFAT.
+DFAT is not responsible for content that third parties publish post, upload, distribute, disseminate or otherwise transmit via social media services.

 Social media services may occasionally be unavailable and DFAT accepts no responsibility for lack of service due to downtime.

 Due to privacy considerations it is not possible to comment on individual consular or passport cases via social media services.
 For consular assistance please phone the 24 hour consular emergency centre on 1300 555 135, or +612 6261 3305.
-For other enquiries please use the "Contact Us" details on the DFAT website, the Smartraveller website and the Australian Passports Office website.
+For other enquiries please use the ‘Contact Us’ details on the DFAT website, the Smartraveller website and the Australian Passports Office website.

 DFAT will not reply individually to comments and messages received via social media services.
 However, we will read all comments and make sure any emerging themes or helpful suggestions are passed on to the right people.

-While DFAT does not wish to stifle conversation on social media sites, users must not post or upload any comments or links to DFAT-managed social media pages that are unlawful, or may defame, discriminate, offend, interfere with privacy or infringe copyright or other intellectual property rights.
+Users must not post or upload any comments or links to DFAT-managed social media pages that are unlawful, or may defame, discriminate, offend, interfere with privacy or infringe copyright or other intellectual property rights.
 DFAT reserves the right to moderate comments and may remove any comments that, in DFAT’s opinion, are inappropriate.